Find Affordable College Courses

 Read More…

-A rank of #2 on this year’s list means The University of Texas at Austin is a great place for fine and studio arts students working on their master’s degree.
-Located in the city of Austin, UT Austin is a public college with a fairly large student population.
+The in-demand master’s degree programs at The University of Texas at Austin helped the school earn the #2 place on this year’s ranking of the most popular fine and studio arts schools in Texas.
+Located in the large city of Austin, UT Austin is a public college with a very large student population.

 Women make up 79% of the Fine Arts majors at the school.